apache/nifi/nifi-nar-bundles/nifi-framework-bundle/nifi-framework/nifi-stateless/README.md

 ```
 1) The configuration file must be in JSON format.
 2) When providing configurations via JSON, the following attributes must be provided: nifi_registry, nifi_bucket, nifi_flow.
+3) When running in docker, the configuration can either be provided as a string or by localizing the file into the docker container such as through the "-v" option.
 ```

 ### JSON Format